 When any of my pets get sick, I make sure to talk to my vet in order to get individualized treatment.
-Over the years, I have been given advice on how to take care of my pets when they are sick.
-Follow these tips while you're waiting to get your pooch to the vet.
+The following are some steps to follow while you're waiting to get into the vet.

 Steps to Take When Your Dog Has Diarrhea

-Step 1: Call your vet
+Step 1: Call your vet.

-If your dog has an infection of any type, it could be what's causing the diarrhea.
-Getting rid of the infection will be a huge step in getting rid of the diarrhea.
+If your dog has an infection of any type, it could be what's causing diarrhea.
+Getting rid of the infection will be a huge step in getting rid of diarrhea.
 Also, your vet will be able to offer professional advice on top of any medications that he or she may prescribe.
 If your vet is unavailable, leave a message so they can get a hold of you ASAP.

-Step 2: Make sure your dog is comfortable
+Step 2: Make sure your dog is comfortable.

 Try to keep your dog from getting stressed.
-If your dog is stressed out, it will only make the diarrhea worse.
+If your dog is stressed out, it will only make diarrhea worse.
 While your dog is sick, keep him or her in a warm quiet area in order to allow it to relax.
 Your goal is to keep your dog as relaxed as possible.

-Step 3: Make sure your dog has enough water
+Step 3: Make sure your dog has enough water.

 Keep your dog well hydrated.
-Make sure he or she always has bowl of clean water available.
+Make sure he or she always has a bowl of clean water available.

-Should You Feed Your Dog?
+Should You Feed Your Dog If It Has Diarrhea?

-Toast (Don't butter it.
-Just plain dry toast)
+- Toast (Don't butter it.
+Just plain, dry toast)

 Another thing to try is Pedialyte.
 Diarrhea can cause dehydration which means your pet will need more fluids and electrolytes.
 Pedialyte can really help with this.
 It can be found in the baby food section at the grocery store (get the unflavored kind.)

-In the past, I've used chicken and rice baby food for my cat.
+In the past, I've used chicken-and-rice baby food for my cat.
 Feeding it to her a little bit at a time got her the nutrients she needed to get better.